differentpla-net/differentpla-net.github.io/_posts/2021-02-15-ranch-error-closed.md

      [{reply, From, ok}]};
 ```

-...but that doesn't return the error, and doesn't seem to have any way to fail.
+...but that doesn't return the error, and doesn't seem to have any obvious way to fail.

 Maybe the state machine's not in the state I think it is?
 We can query a `gen_statem` for its state by calling `sys:get_state(Pid)`, so I did that: